 University of Northern Iowa head coach Ben Jacobson personifies class and dignity on and off the floor as the leader of the Panther men's basketball team.
+As the UNI men's basketball program's all-time wins leader, he boasts an overall record of 266-168 (.613 winning percentage) through 13 seasons.
+Jacobson has averaged 20.4 wins per season at UNI.

 In 2015-16, Jacobson led the Panthers to a 23-13 overall record and the program's eighth NCAA Tournament appearance.
 UNI earned a spot in the 2016 NCAA Tournament by capturing the Missouri Valley Conference Tournament title with wins over three 20-plus win teams in Southern Illinois, Wichita State and Evansville in St. Louis.